achernyak/achernyak.github.io/_posts/2017-06-11-rails-csv-importsfd.md

 ---
 layout: post
 published: true
-title: rails-csv-importsfd
+title: Efficient CSV imports in Rails
 ---
-# Efficient CSV imports in Rails

 Rails has great capabilities for working CSV files.
 However, like with many things, the most obvious way is not the most efficient.